ImplFerris/pico-pico/src/ldr/ldr.md

 ### Example output for low light
-With less light, the resistance of the LDR increases, and the output voltage increase.
+With less light, the resistance of the LDR increases and the output voltage increase.

 <img style="display: block; margin: auto;" alt="pico2" src="./images/voltage-divider-ldr2.png"/>